 Važanová was a member of the Society for Ethnomusicology and the International Council for Traditions of Music and Dance (ICTMD), and she has been representing RILM at the conferences of the Music Library Association (MLA) and the International Association of Music Libraries, Archives and Documentation Centers (IAML).

 Važanová earned her MA in Musicology and Aesthetics at the Univerzita Komenského, in Bratislava, Slovakia in 1992.
-Subsequently, she was awarded the Österreichischer Austauschdienst (ÖAD) and the Deutscher Akademischer Austauschdienst (DAAD) scholarships for a one-year musicology study at the Universität Wien in Vienna, Austria, and for a one-year research at the International Institute for Traditional Music in Berlin, Germany.
-Jadranka’s collaboration with Berliner Phonogramm-Archiv led to the development of her fieldwork and dissertation research in Croatia, which she continued as a doctoral student in the United States.
+Subsequently, as a recipient of the Österreichischer Austauschdienst (ÖAD) and the Deutscher Akademischer Austauschdienst (DAAD) scholarships, she continued her research studies at the Universität Wien in Vienna, Austria, and at the International Institute for Traditional Music in Berlin, Germany.
+Jadranka’s collaboration with Berliner Phonogramm-Archiv led to the development of her fieldwork and dissertation research in Croatia and Slovakia, which she continued as a doctoral student in the United States.